maximilianh/multiSub/README.md

 - "gisaid" - for GISAID upload in .csv format: gisaid.csv and gisaid.fa
 - "ena" - for ENA automated sample uploads in XML format: ena.xml

+## Configuration

+Run

+   multiSub init  # 'python multiSub init' on Windows)

+Then edit the file ~/.multiSub/config with your favorite text editor.
+You can set the name of your institute, your email address, your country, etc. To try the examples below, you do not even need to run the 'init' step yet, the script comes with default values.

 ## Example: convert files